kube-academy/onboarding/CONTRIBUTING.md

 - Do not use terminology that is jargon and slang.
 - Do not use charged terminology.
 This includes words with shock value that demean, hurt, imply negative judgment.
 - Do not objectify persons.
 For example, do not use **male** to signify a plug.
 Do not use female to signify a socket.
-- Use gender-neutral terminology, unless it is relevant to the content.

 ### Submit Your Script